- Barajar

 Starts with the marketing objectives (market shares).

 From the relative number of market shares, it is possible to indirectly derive how many households, as potential buyers, need to be targeted and reached.
+The number of possible household with buying potential indicates the necessary reach numbers.
+The necessary contact frequency figures are then calculated based on the content of the communication plans. |

 What are the most important variables to establish a budget?